desk-framework/desk/docs/content/en/docs/topics/app-architecture/activities.md

 - {@link GlobalContext.showDialog}

 > **Note:** The `ready` method may be called multiple times while the activity is active.
 You typically don't need to perform any additional checks to ensure that the view is shown only once, since creating the view object shouldn't have any side effects, and both of the above methods only ever render a single view once.

+Under the hood, these methods use the {@link GlobalContext.render()} method, which in turn uses the platform-specific renderer (an instance of {@link RenderContext}) to update the application's UI.
+In practice, both of these are rarely used directly from application code.

+- {@link GlobalContext.render}
+- {@link RenderContext +}

 ## Activating and deactivating an activity {#activating-deactivating}